chezbgone/chez-sty/README.md

 #### Boxes
 One main feature of the style is colored boxes environments for definitions, examples, and theorems.
-These can be used with, e.g.
+These can be used with, e.g.:
 ```tex
 \begin{example}[Title]<label>
   content